Student-Veterans & Dependents

 - Be sure to inform VA if you change your direct deposit information.

 Round-Out is a program which allows students who have a limited number of courses remaining in their program to add non-required courses and be paid at a higher rate.
 Round-Out may only be used in the final semester of attendance.
 It may be used once at the 2-year college level and again for the 4-year level.
-Speak to the VA Certifying Official or a counselor for more information about this option.
+Speak to the VA Certifying Official or VSC staff for more information about this option.

 Veteran Affairs Chapter Benefits

 Establishes a program of educational benefits for eligible persons entering military service after June 30, 1985, who have had their basic military pay reduced for their first 12 months of service and received a discharge specified as "honorable".
 The maximum entitlement is 36 months of full-time benefits.
 Monthly benefit rates are determined by the VA.
 Benefits terminate 10 years after date of separation.

 Chapter 30 Kickers - Higher monthly benefits are paid to Chapter 30 participants with "kickers" and to Chapter 30 participants who made additional Chapter 30 payments.

 The Vocational Rehabilitation and Education (VR&E) program is is administered by a different department of VA than regular education benefits.
 This program has two key goals:

 - To assist the service-disabled veteran to prepare for, obtain, and maintain suitable employment (including educational assistance).

 - For those persons who are severely disabled and that gainful employment is not an option, assistance may be provided to allow that person to live more independently in his or her community.